Astrophysics MSc

 Entry requirements

-Applicants with engineering degrees will normally not be considered, unless they have a strong background in at least two of the following areas: astrophysics, quantum physics, biophysics, soft matter, or condensed matter.
+• If you have an engineering degree with a strong background in at least two of the following areas: astrophysics, quantum physics, biophysics, soft matter, or condensed matter.

-Applicants with a chemistry degree will normally not be considered, unless they have a strong background in mathematics.
+• If you have a chemistry degree with a strong background in mathematics.

 We accept a range of international equivalent qualifications.
 For more information, please contact the Admissions Team.